Maastricht Street Art route

 Let's go!

-The route starts with a reminder and then takes you to the very first place where artists could legally perform their skills in Maastricht.
+The route starts with a reminder and then takes you to the very first place where artists could legally display their skills in Maastricht.
 From here, you walk through the quirky and unpolished Sphinx Quarter.
 Via the Gashouder (an illegal spot) you walk to De Krul and the Muziekgieterij where you clearly see the added value of street art for the city - courtesy of one of Maastricht's most famous artists.

 -